 Physical Traits of the Jack-A-Ranian

 This small crossbred dog has several distinct characteristics which it owes to both of its parents.
-They have a rigid body, a flattened skull, oval-shaped eyes, black nose and a tail which is set high.
+They have a rigid body, a flattened skull, oval-shaped eyes, a black nose and a tail which is set high.

 This firecracker of a crossbreed is equipped with a short double thick and smooth/broken coat.